fennel-ai/turbo/README.md

 # Fennel "Turbo"
-One-stop shop for developing, deploying and managing our frontend touchpoints.
+One-stop shop for developing, deploying and managing our frontend touch-points.

 ## Contents
 ### Applications